Debian/dput-ng/docs/reference/migrating.rst

 Big changes from dput
 ---------------------

-  * Configruation can be defined in JSON. :doc:`configs` may be of some help.
+  * Configuration can be defined in JSON. :doc:`configs` may be of some help.

   * More & better behaved checks are enabled by default, and more are